A community-centered intervention in the West End Neighborhood for the purple martin bird

 ASLA St. Louis Chapter Award of Excellence

-The formal layout of the intervention between an elementary school and senior home creates opportunities for community engagement between residents, senior citizens, and schoolchildren through ecological learning, which runs parallel with the emergence of a rich ecosystem designed for the fruition of the purple martin avian species.
+The formal layout of the intervention bridges the properties of the elementary school and senior home; these adjacencies create opportunities for community engagement between residents, senior citizens, and schoolchildren through ecological learning, which runs parallel with the emergence of a rich habitat designed for the fruition of the purple martin avian species.